Go Back

 2 tablespoons cold water, 1 tablespoon cornstarch

-2 cups leftover marinade
+2 cups reserved marinade

-• Drizzle the pineapple brown sugar sauce over the baked pork chops and serve warm!
+• Drizzle the pineapple brown sugar sauce over the baked pork chops and serve warm.

 Notes

-• The calories listed are an approximation based on the ingredients in the recipe card and a serving size of 1 pork chop with sauce.
+6. The calories listed are an approximation based on the ingredients in the recipe card and a serving size of 1 pork chop with sauce.
 Actual calories will vary.

 Nutrition Facts